 Apply for a Financing Broker Business License in Dubai

 Dubai's position as a global financial corridor makes it one of the most strategically sound locations to establish a financing brokerage operation in 2024 and beyond.
-This guide covers everything you need to know about obtaining a Financing Broker Business Licence (Activity Code 6619.99) at Dubai South Business Hub Free Zone, from setup costs and compliance steps to why this jurisdiction suits financial intermediaries.
+This guide covers everything you need to know about obtaining a Financing Broker Business License (Activity Code 6619.99) at Dubai South Business Hub Free Zone, from setup costs and compliance steps to why this jurisdiction suits financial intermediaries.

 Key Stats at a Glance